Weeds (Life of Agony song)

 "Weeds" is a song by American alternative metal band Life of Agony.
 The song was released as the first single from the band's third studio album Soul Searching Sun.

-The song is the band's first charting single, reaching no. 27 on the Billboard Mainstream Rock chart and no. 91 on the UK Singles Chart.
-The b-side "River Runs Red (Re-Zamped)" is a re-recording of the title track from the band's debut album; this version of the song also appeared on certain special editions of Soul Searching Sun.
-"How It Would Be '97" is a re-recording of "How It Would Be" from Ugly.
+The song is the band's first charting single, reaching no. 27 on the Billboard Mavinstream Rock chart and no. 91 on the UK Singles Chart.
+The maxi-single included three B-side tracks.
+"Weeds (Unplugged)" is a studio recorded, acoustic reworking of the single and "River Runs Red (Re-Zamped)" is a re-recording/re-make of the title track from the band's debut album.
+Both of these B-sides also appeared as bonus tracks on various limited editions of Soul Searching Sun.
+The third B-side, "How It Would Be '97", is a re-imagined, re-recording of "How It Would Be" from the band's second album Ugly.
+This track would later appear on the band's 1989-1999 compilation album.